kubedb/docs/docs/guides/mongodb/clustering/replicaset.md

 { "_id" : ObjectId("5b5efeea9d097ca0600694a3"), "name" : "batman" }
 ```

-## Pause Database
+## Halt Database

 When `terminationPolicy` is `DoNotTerminate`, KubeDB takes advantage of `ValidationWebhook` feature in Kubernetes 1.9.0 or later clusters to implement `DoNotTerminate` feature.
 If admission webhook is enabled, It prevents users from deleting the database as long as the `spec.terminationPolicy` is set to `DoNotTerminate`.

-Since the MongoDB object created in this tutorial has `spec.terminationPolicy` set to `Pause` (default), if you delete the MongoDB object, KubeDB operator will create a dormant database while deleting the StatefulSet and its pods but leaves the PVCs unchanged.
+Since the MongoDB object created in this tutorial has `spec.terminationPolicy` set to `Halt` (default), if you delete the MongoDB object, KubeDB operator will create a dormant database while deleting the StatefulSet and its pods but leaves the PVCs unchanged.

 ```bash
 $ kubectl delete mg mgo-replicaset -n demo